kathleenchang/kathleenchang/README.md

 - 👋 Hi, I’m @kathleenchang
 - 👀 I’m interested in cats, tennis, and reading.
-- 🌱 I’m currently studying environmental engineering.
+- 🌱 I recently finished my MS degree in environmental engineering.

 <!---
 kathleenchang/kathleenchang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.